WohlSoft/Moondust-Devkit-Help/EditLevel/Events.md

 ## Auto-scroll sections
 Here you can define auto-scrolling of the target section.

-!> **Notes!** Please read them carefully
+!> **Notes!** Please read them carefully, they are very important!
-* Don't forget to define target section size in the section properties of same event.
-If you wasn't redefine of section.
-Auto-scroll will not be working.
+* Don't forget to specify the target section size in the section properties of the same event.
+If you didn't specify the section, Auto-scroll will not work.
-* <span style="color: #af0000;">If you want to use auto-scrolling in the SMBX, <span style="color: red;">be careful</span>, because SMBX engine has a bug: Auto-scroll will work only for one section and only if this section contains a start point of playable character and when event contains auto-scrolling definition will be triggered via special "Level - Start" event.
-If you try auto-scroll another section, it will not work!</span>
+* <span style="color: #af0000;">If you want to use auto-scrolling in the legacy SMBX engine, <span style="color: red;">be extremely careful</span>, the logic in the legacy engine is buggy and requires extremely: you can only make an auto-scrolling section that matches by the index of the event itself in the list.
+I.e. If you use the "Level - Start" event to trigger the auto-scrolling, you can only use the Section 0 (1 in the original SMBX Editor) to run the auto-scrolling.
+Or, you can use the section 3 (4 in the original) if you make a custom event that appears in the list next after "P-Switch - End".</span>

 **Horizontal speed**: